-- Russia: The United Church Triple.
+- Russia: The Crusader alliance.
 The three powers that represent the three main strands of the Christian high church – Protestantism, Catholicism and Orthodoxy.

 England, Germany and…

-- Turkey: The Cauldron alliance.
+- Turkey: The Cauldron.
 Again, this relates to England and Turkey being known as the ‘Witches’ in Diplomacy.
 With the addition of Germany, the whole board gets mixed together in *cough* a cauldron.

 - Russia: The Northern Triple.
 The three northern-most powers in Dip, so, well, why not?